East Timorese give hero’s welcome to border talks negotiator

-DILI, East Timor (AP) — Thousands of East Timorese have lined the road to the capital’s international airport to cheer returning independence hero Xanana Gusmao for leading negotiations that settled the sea border between the impoverished country and Australia.
+DILI, East Timor (AP) — Thousands of East Timorese lined the road to the capital’s international airport on Sunday to cheer returning independence hero Xanana Gusmao for leading negotiations that settled the sea border between the impoverished country and Australia.

 He’d been abroad for the previous eight months leading the final stretch of maritime border talks.